EJSAHN/cacao-image-lineage-benchmark/docs/ASSISTANCE_AND_REPRODUCIBILITY.md

-# Assistance and reproducibility
+# Reproducibility

-ChatGPT and GitHub Copilot assisted drafting and debugging of code and text.
-Claude assisted subsequent manuscript and code review.
-The authors reviewed the resulting materials and are responsible for the research.
-Historical service/model versions were not consistently recorded.

-The executable tests exercise selected production functions and selected production statements on controlled fixtures.
-They do not rerun all data acquisition, geometric retrieval, classifier fits, or the end-to-end models.
-A passing test suite is a regression check, not proof of all scientific conclusions.
-The executed numerical workflow modules are preserved unchanged.

-Publication figure scripts and their frozen source tables are supplied in a separate publication-reproducibility companion.
-The analysis repository intentionally omits figure generation and raw source images.
+AI assistance in code development and manuscript preparation is disclosed in the associated article.
+The authors are responsible for the code and reported results.

+Automated tests cover package integrity and selected regression checks rather than a complete rerun of the analysis.
+Publication plotting scripts and frozen source tables are provided as Supplementary Code S1; raw photographs remain at their source repositories.